April 2, 2026

 • Disclosure when consumers interact with AI — clear and conspicuous disclosure when a reasonable consumer might believe they are interacting with a human (the chatbot/voice-bot scope)

-• 30-day cure period under § 49.451(c) for many curable violations
+• Notice-and-cure process under § 552.104 for curable violations

 Note: TRAIGA's scope is narrower than the Colorado AI Act.
 It does not impose comprehensive impact-assessment requirements like Colorado's § 6-1-1703(3).